-- Secured islands make key distribution problematic - Distributing keys through DNS: - Use one trusted key to establish authenticity of other keys - -Building chains of trust from the root down - -Parents need to sign the keys of their children - Only the root key needed in ideal world - -Parents always delegate security to child - -... but it doesn't help to sign if your parent doesn't sign, or isn't signed itself...
+- Secured islands make key distribution problematic - Distributing keys through DNS: - -Use one trusted key to establish authenticity of other keys - -Building chains of trust from the root down - -Parents need to sign the keys of their children - Only the root key needed in ideal world - -Parents always delegate security to child - -... but even with a signed root it doesn't help to sign if your parent TLD doesn't sign, or isn't signed itself...

-Walking the Chain of Trust (thank you RIPE:)
+Walking the Chain of Trust (thank you RIPE :)